-BellSoft maintains a number of Alpaquita container images.
-The full list of images is available in the Alpaquita Linux Images: Getting Started Guide.
+BellSoft maintains a number of Alpaquita Linux container images.
+The full list of images is also available in the Alpaquita Linux: Getting started with images document.

 This document describes several ways of customizing the existing Alpaquita images for building and running Java applications.
-As an example we use a Spring Boot application.
+As an example, we use a Spring Boot application.